Medical Cannabis for Bulimia

 Both types involve binging on food that is uncontrollable and leads to anger, depression, or lower self-esteem.
 Patients will unduly judge their self-worth based on their weight or body image.
 Bulimia is unlike anorexia nervosa, which entails food restrictions for long periods to lose weight despite an already low body weight.
 However, bulimia is also life-threatening, reports the National Eating Disorder Association (NEDA) (5).

-While there is no conclusive evidence that medical cannabis can treat Bulimia, some studies show possible short-term benefits, according to Eating Disorder Hope, an educational organization founded in 2005.
+While there is no conclusive evidence that medical cannabis can treat bulimia, some studies show possible endocannabinoid relevance and short-term benefits for related or co-occurring conditions according to Eating Disorder Hope, an educational organization founded in 2005 (16).

 Bulimia Nervosa Symptoms

 There are dozens of emotional, behavioral, and physical signs and symptoms of bulimia.
 According to the NEDA prominent emotional and behavioral signs include:

 - Developing food rituals, and diets frequently or excessively

 Up to 4.7 million female Americans, as well as 1.5 million males, have bulimia at some point in their life, and “there is an increased risk of suicide among individuals who have bulimia.
 In fact, suicide is the number one leading cause of death among people who struggle with bulimia,” reports American Addiction Centers (3).